top of page

 Welcoming a Jewish Child

-Rabbi Bridget Wynne and Rabbi Stephanie Kennedy will be honored to work with you to plan, and then to officiate at, a ceremony to welcome a baby or child to your family and to the Jewish people.
+Rabbi Bridget Wynne and Rabbi Stephanie Kennedy will be honored to work with you to plan and officiate, a ceremony to welcome a baby or child to your family and to the Jewish people.

-Whether you are a parent by birth or through adoption, married or single, and/or a member of the LGBTQIA community, Rabbi Bridget or Rabbi Steph will help you to craft a ritual that reflects your values.
+Whether you are a parent by birth or through adoption, married or single, and/or a member of the LGBTQIA+ community, Rabbi Bridget or Rabbi Steph will help you craft a ritual that reflects your values and creates a lifelong memory for you and your loved ones.

 Funeral or Memorial Service

-If you would like to discuss arrangements for a funeral or memorial service, please contact Rabbi Bridget by email or at 510-545-9977 or Rabbi Steph by email or at 510-859-7866.
+If you would like to discuss arrangements for a funeral or memorial service, please email Rabbi Bridget or call her at (510) 545-9977, or you can reach Rabbi Steph by email or by phone at (510) 859-7866.

-You may find general information on preparing for a Jewish funeral here, and a sample checklist on preparing for a Jewish funeral here.
+You may find general information on preparing for a Jewish funeral here, as well as a sample checklist on preparing for a Jewish funeral here.
 While these guides provide useful information, there are many personal considerations and options that they do not address, so please contact Rabbi Bridget or Rabbi Steph to discuss your situation and relevant questions.

 Other Lifecycle Ceremonies